LESSON #17:

 July, 2002

-Please welcome guest lecturer Matthew S. Burns (mattb2@earthlink.net), who is currently working at Treyarch, an internal studio of Activision.
+Please welcome guest lecturer Matthew S. Burns, who [at the time of writing this was] working at Treyarch, an internal studio of Activision.
 Matthew is also an occasional contributor to the Game Design BB and has graciously offered to share his perspective in regards to testing as an entry path into the game industry, based on personal experience.
 Feel free to contact him if you have questions, but please keep in mind that he cannot personally hire you or hook you up with a job.

 In this article, I will go over some concepts and also some vocabulary associated with game testing.
 If you have taken Tom's advice and chosen to apply for the position of QA tester, knowing this stuff before you go in to interview will help build up your confidence and (hopefully) make a better impression on your interviewer.